Information for Families

-Identifying the two children with DLD in the average classroom can be challenging especially when we’re still learning more about DLD every day.
+Identifying the two children with DLD in the average classroom can be challenging.
 We’ve compiled a list of key organisations and journal articles to help you build your knowledge and understanding of DLD.

 Resources for Educators

 COMING SOON – Are you in need of materials to support students with DLD in the classroom?
-We’d really love to hear your thoughts on what you need most.
-In the meantime you’ll find awareness materials here to get you started on raising the profile of DLD at your setting.
+We’d really love to hear your thoughts.
+In the meantime, find materials here to help raise the profile of DLD at your setting.

 Training for Educators

-Find out more about our current DLD training for educators including the Linking Language with Secondary School Learning (LINK-S) Program 1-Day workshop coming up in June 2021 with Dr Julia Starling.
+See our current DLD training options for educators including our soon to be released workshops developed by Dr Charlotte Forwood.
 You can also share your insights into educator DLD training gaps here!